Melrose Abbey: Cistercian abbey

 From 1541, the abbacy was held by a series of commendators.
-In 1544, as English armies raged across Scotland in an effort to force the Scots to allow the infant Mary, Queen of Scots to marry the son of Henry VIII, the abbey was again badly damaged and was never fully repaired.
+In 1544, as English armies raged across Scotland in an effort to force the Scots to marry the infant Mary, Queen of Scots to the son of Henry VIII, the abbey was again badly damaged and was never fully repaired.
 On 29 September 1549 an English soldier discovered the pyx that had been suspended over the high altar and gave it to the Earl of Rutland.
 War damage led to its decline as a working monastery.
 The last abbot was James Stuart (an illegitimate son of James V), who died in 1557.
 In 1590, Melrose's last monk died.

-The abbey withstood one final assault, and some of its walls still show the marks of cannon fire after having been bombarded by Oliver Cromwell's troops during the English Civil War.
+The abbey withstood one final assault, and some of its walls still show the marks of cannon fire after having been bombarded by Oliver Cromwell's troops during the Wars of the Three Kingdoms.
 In 1618, a portion of the abbey's church was converted into a parish church for the surrounding town.
 A plain vault was inserted into the crossing, removing the original ribbed vaulting in the central section.
 It was used until 1810 when a new church was erected in the town.
 In 1812, a stone coffin was exhumed from the aisle in the abbey's south chancel.
 Some speculated the remains were those of Michael Scot, the philosopher and "wizard."

 At the beginning of the nineteenth century, Sir Walter Scott was appointed Sheriff-Depute of Roxburghshire.
 In 1822, with the financial assistance of the Duke of Buccleuch, Sir Walter supervised the extensive repair work that was to preserve the ruins.
 In 1918, the duke gave the ruins to the state, by which time the abbey had undergone further restoration and repair.
 It is now in the care of Historic Environment Scotland.

 Robert the Bruce

 Robert Bruce's heart is said to have been buried in the church, perhaps brought back from a crusade with the body of Lord Douglas in either 1330 or 1331.
 The position was marked by a small metal plaque.

 In 1996, an archaeological excavation on the site unearthed a conical lead container and an engraved copper plaque that read "The enclosed leaden casket containing a heart was found beneath Chapter House floor, March 1921, by His Majesty's Office of Works."
 The casket was investigated by AOC archaeology in Leith and contained a still recognisable human heart in a thick black liquor.
 As there are no records of anyone else's heart being buried at Melrose it was presumed to be that of Robert the Bruce.
 The container was reburied at Melrose Abbey on 22 June 1998 under a memorial stone.

-There is no way to prove conclusively whether the heart belonged to King Robert.
+There was no attempt to use DNA to see if the heart belonged to King Robert.
 There is no record of any other heart being buried on the site; however, the Chapter House would be an unusual location for a king's heart to be buried: most high-status burials would have happened next to the altar.